OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 #### MASVS-R: Resiliency Against Reverse Engineering and Tampering

-The app has both state-of-the-art security and strong software protections.
-Such an application leverages hardware security features or strong obfuscation techniques and is highly resilient against attacks and reverse engineering attempts.
+The app has state-of-the-art security, and is also resilient against specific, clearly defined client-side binary-level attacks, such as tampering, modding, or reverse engineering to extract sensitive code or data.
+Such an app either leverages hardware security features or sufficiently strong software protection techniques.
 MASVS-R is applicable to apps that handle highly sensitive data and may serve as a means of protecting intellectual property or tamper-proofing an app.

 ### Recommended Use